jawordpressorg/community-handbook/meetup-organizer/event-formats/do_action-charity-hackathon/managing-event-finances/create-a-new-collective.md

 ![](https://make.wordpress.org/community/files/2019/03/collective5-1024x659.png)

 *   **Expenses**
     This is optional and probably not necessary.
-You can dictate an expense policy here to remind your core contributorsCore Contributors Core contributors are those who have worked on a release of WordPress, by creating the functions or finding and patching bugs.
-These contributions are done through Trac. https://core.trac.wordpress.org. what kind of expenses they can submit.
+You can dictate an expense policy here to remind your core contributors what kind of expenses they can submit.
 *   **Connected Accounts**
     Feel free to connect your collective to a community Twitter account to automatically thank people who donate money.
 *   **Advanced**
-    You can set a new URLURL A specific web address of a website or web page on the Internet, such as a website’s URL www.wordpress.org slug for your collective if you like (it will default to auto-creating a slug from your event name).
+    You can set a new URL slug for your collective if you like (it will default to auto-creating a slug from your event name).
 You can also switch on markdown support if you would like that to be available in the text editors on the site for you.

 *   [To-do](# "To-do")